devilk10/themoviedb/feature-list.md

 - [x] List movies from API
 - [x] Show movies in paginated fashion using Paging3
+- [-] Show movie details in a new page, use jetpack navigation
 - [ ] Add a movie to watch list and save it to local db
 - [ ] Create a separate module to show wish listed movies
 - [ ] Add a search movie option on toolbar
-- [ ] Show movie details in a popup
+- [ ] Replace manual di with hilt when it gets complex to manage
+- [-] Fix robolectric tests not running
 -

 ## List movies from API